 Optional: food coloring

 - Whisk together the powdered sugar, corn syrup, milk and vanilla in a bowl.
-Whisk until icing is smooth and glossy.
-It should be thick, if you are using it as a piping.
+Whisk until the mixture is smooth and glossy.
+It should be thick if you are using it as a piping.
 Add a 1/2 teaspoon more milk at a time to make the filling consistency.
 Tint the icing with food color, if desired.